Fibrocystic Breasts - Topic Overview

 and you want to prevent pregnancy.

-women may feel better when they give up caffeine, eat a very low-fat diet, or
+women report that they feel better when they give up caffeine; eat a very low-fat diet; or